bahmutov/ReactNativeTodo/README.md

 # ReactNativeTodo
+> Example testing ReactNative Todo app using Cypress

 This code was originally copied from [stassop/ReactNativeTodo](https://github.com/stassop/ReactNativeTodo).
 The original unit and integration tests were described in the blog post [Quick Guide to React Native Testing](https://stassop.medium.com/quick-guide-to-react-native-testing-a5a830223c9e) by [Stanislav Sopov](https://github.com/stassop).

+For general advice on testing the ReactNative apps running using Expo using [Cypress.io](https://www.cypress.io) test runner, read [The Complete Guide to Testing React Native App Using Cypress](https://glebbahmutov.com/blog/testing-react-native-app-using-cypress/).

 ## Add Expo